Aliases for CA12 Gene

 GeneCards Summary for CA12 Gene

-CA12 (Carbonic Anhydrase XII) is a Protein Coding gene.
-Diseases associated with CA12 include hyperchlorhidrosis, isolated and hypoxia.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include carbonate dehydratase activity.
+CA12 (Carbonic Anhydrase 12) is a Protein Coding gene.
+Diseases associated with CA12 include Hyperchlorhidrosis, Isolated and Degenerative Disc Disease.
+Among its related pathways are Metabolism and Celecoxib Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.